Iceland in November — 5 good reasons to visit

-I’d had a long-standing fascination with Iceland; more so after watching the film, The Secret Life of Walter Mitty.
+I’d had a long-standing fascination with Iceland, more so after watching the film, The Secret Life of Walter Mitty.

-While many people will say the summer season is the best time to travel, I’ve to disagree.
+While many people will say that the summer season’s the best time to travel, I’ve to disagree.

 Reasons to visit Iceland in November